MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-errors.md

 Additional information:

 Relevant only when using the [Kusto Queued Ingest Client](kusto-ingest-client-reference.md#interface-ikustoqueuedingestclient).
-When ingesting sources that are NOT already in an Azure container, such as files, DataReader, or Stream, then the data is uploaded to a temporary blob for ingestion.
+When ingesting sources that aren't already in an Azure container, such as files, DataReader, or Stream, then the data is uploaded to a temporary blob for ingestion.
 The exception is raised when there are no containers found to upload the data to.

 ### DuplicateIngestionPropertyException